 Board members play an important role, flowing from their responsibility as trustees of the public interest.
 The board carries out these activities through monthly board meetings which are open to the public.
-Review the latest board meeting agendas and minutes.
+Review the latest board meeting minutes.

 The Board of Governors is composed of external members who reflect the various sectors of the community served by the college and several internal members representing students, faculty, support staff plus the president.
 Learn more about the board members.

 Adoption of policies for the delivery of high quality instruction and efficient management of the college

 Approval of programs of instruction, operating and capital budgets